If you are unable to find your exact question or answer below, then get in touch with a member of the auction team.

 If you require a survey your surveyor should contact us to arrange for access.
 Your building society or bank may also send a surveyor to the property.

 If you make a successful bid, on the sale day you must provide the auctioneers with a contractual deposit of 10% of the purchase price (minimum deposit 2,000).
-This is normally in the form of a bank or building society cheque.
+This is normally in the form of a bank or building society cheque or payment can be made using a debit card.

 Changes, however, can occur on auction day and are either printed on an amendments sheet found as you enter the auction room but you should also talk to the auctioneer and listen for announcements.
 If your lot is amended on the day then a member of the auction team or legal representative will be there to help you.

-The Addendum details are any revisions or additions to information in the auction contained in the catalogue.
-Addenda are updated constantly and it is important that you check this information before bidding on any lot.
+The Addendum details are any revisions or additions to information contained in the catalogue or legal pack.
+Addenda are updated constantly and this is as important as these will form part of the Memorandum of Sale.

 Occasionally lots are sold or withdrawn prior to the sale.
 Check with us on the working day before the sale to ensure your particular lot is still to be offered.

-The order of sale is usually decided five days before the auction and you should get in touch with the auction office to get the full running order.
+It is rare for lots to be offered in the same order as the catalogue.
+The order of sale is usually decided five days before the auction please get in touch with the auction office to get the full running order.

 It is advisable to be at the auction from the start so you can listen to the auctioneers opening announcements.